 Data spill management overview

-Educating users of system and web usage policies, as well as how to appropriately identify and handle information, can greatly assist in preventing data spills.
+Educating users of system and web usage policies, as well as how to appropriately identify and handle data, can greatly assist in preventing data spills.
 However, in the event of a data spill, organisations should use the following five step process:

-- Identify.
-Recognise that a data spill has taken place.
+- Identify: Recognise that a data spill has taken place.

-- Contain.
-Determine the breadth of the data spill.
+- Contain: Determine the breadth of the data spill.

-- Assess.
-Decide on the most appropriate course of action to address the data spill.
+- Assess: Decide on the most appropriate course of action to address the data spill.

-- Remediate.
-Remediate the data spill based on the course of action chosen.
+- Remediate: Remediate the data spill based on the course of action chosen.

-- Prevent.
-Implement prevention measures to stop similar incidents from occurring in the future.
+- Prevent: Implement prevention measures to stop similar incidents from occurring in the future.

 Step 1: Identify

 Data spills are usually identified by users.
-Organisations should include in standard procedures for all users that they notify an appropriate security contact of any suspected data spill or access to information that they are not authorised to access.
+Organisations should include in standard procedures for all users that they notify an appropriate security contact of any suspected data spill or access to data that they are not authorised to access.